eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 Now that the server is listening on the port, what happens when a client tries to connect to the server?
 :::

-We need to get the address of the clients that are connecting to the server.
-For this lets create another object of `struct sockaddr_in`.
+When a client tries to connect to a server, the server's listening socket detects the incoming connection request.
+The server then has to ‘accept’ this connection, and create a new socket specifically for communication with that client.

+To handle an incoming client connection and gather details about the client's address, we'll create another instance of `struct sockaddr_in`.

 ```c
   // Creating an object of struct socketaddr_in